INSIGHTS · FREE ME UP AI

 Data Privacy Rules

-The following data must NEVER be entered into any AI tool without specific approval from [relevant role]:
+The following data must NEVER be entered into any AI tool without specific approval from your CEO or designated AI governance lead:

 The following data may be used in approved AI tools: